rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 ## Making it work

-One of my personal goals is to make my research as practical as possible, which I for example do through the open-source [Comunica query engine](https://comunica.dev/).
+One of my personal goals is to make research as practical as possible, which I for example do through the open-source [Comunica query engine](https://comunica.dev/).
 This query engine was designed for investigating different kinds of query techniques, including those discussed in this blog post.
 Furthermore, Comunica aims to lower the barrier towards actually using these query techniques in real-world production environments is as much as possible.